Skip to content

 Student Anthology

-Every year our students produce and publish their own high-quality anthology of original creative writing.
-This gives you an invaluable insight into the editorial and publishing industry, as well as introducing your work to the wider public.
+Every year, with support from editing and publishing experts on out staff, MA Creative Writing students have the opportunity to produce and publish their own high-quality anthology of original work.
+This project gives you an invaluable insight into the editorial and publishing industry, as well as introducing your work to the wider public.
 Most anthologies go to multiple print runs, and contain the fiction, poetry and other writing of students alongside the work of lecturers, guest lecturers, and other professionals, as selected by you, the editorial team.

 How you’re taught